buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/Types/IfcAlarmTypeEnum.md

 # IfcAlarmTypeEnum

-The _IfcAlarmTypeEnum_ defines the range of different types of alarm that can be specified.
+The _IfcAlarmTypeEnum_ defines the range of different types of alarm that can be specified.<!-- end of definition -->

 > HISTORY New enumeration in IFC2x2.

 ## Items